shreeshyadav/shreeshyadav/README.md

 <h1 >Hi 👋, I'm Shreesh</h1>
 <p>I am currently pursuing my Masters in Computer Science at University of Southern California.
 I have previously worked at Fidelity Investments as a Software Engineer for 1.5 years.
-If you have a cool idea on which would like to collaborate with me, shoot me an email at <a href="mailto:shreeshyadav@gmail.com">shreeshyadav@gmail.com</a>.
-I am actively looking for Summer 2024 Internships and Full Time Roles starting May 2025.</p>
+If you have a cool idea on which would like to collaborate with me, shoot me an email at <a href="mailto:shreeshyadav@gmail.com">shreeshyadav@gmail.com</a></p>